luizpvas/explicit/README.md

 To build an MCP server, instantiate `::Explicit::MCPServer` and add the requests you wish to expose.
 It is important that the requests are compatible with MCP tool format spec, otherwise an error is raised.
-For example, all params should be primitives such as `:string`, `:integer` or `:boolean`.
+All params should be primitives such as `:string`, `:integer` or `:boolean`.

 For example: